Jared Fogle: Plea agreement

 Fogle's lawyer, Ron Elberger, filed a notice of appeal on December 14, 2015.
-Fogle is able to appeal the sentence since it is longer than the maximum sentence recommended by the prosecutors.
-The appeal brief was due by January 25, 2016, but Fogle asked for an extension for his appeal after Elberger was diagnosed with cancer.
-The extension was granted.
+Fogle is able to appeal the sentence, since it is longer than the maximum sentence recommended by the prosecutors.
+The appeal brief was due by January 25, 2016, but Fogle asked for and was granted an extension for his appeal after Elberger was diagnosed with cancer.
 After the appeal was filed, the U.S. Attorney's office responded by opposing any sentence reduction.
-The office cited Fogle's text messages to a woman, in which Fogle stated he would "pay you big for a 14 or 15-year-old", and that underage girls are "what I crave".
-In these text messages, he also expressed sexual interest in young boys.

 On June 9, 2016, Fogle's sentence was upheld by the United States Court of Appeals for the Seventh Circuit.

 Incarceration

 Fogle's lawyers recommended that he serve his sentence at Federal Correctional Institution, Englewood near Littleton, Colorado; it has a program for sex offenders.
 Judge Pratt agreed with the recommendations, but she had no authority to determine where Fogle would serve his sentence.
-On November 21, 2015, Fogle arrived at the Henderson County, Kentucky Detention Center, where he was held on a temporary basis.
+On November 21, 2015, Fogle arrived at the Henderson County, Kentucky, Detention Center, where he was held on a temporary basis.
 Fogle entered Federal Bureau of Prisons (BOP) custody, going to Federal Transfer Center, Oklahoma City, on December 15, 2015.
 Three days later, he was transferred to FCI Englewood.

-Fogle's BOP number is 12919-028.
-His earliest possible release date is March 24, 2029.
+On January 29, 2016, Fogle was beaten by fellow inmate Steven Nigg.
+As a result, he sustained a bloody nose, scratches to his neck, and swelling around his face, while his attacker sustained cuts and bruises in return.
+Nigg's brother James stated that, afterwards, Nigg felt no regret and would have done it again if given the chance.

-In March 2016, Fogle was assaulted by another inmate, Steven Nigg (Register No. #10896-089).
-The attack left Fogle with a bleeding nose, swollen face and scratches on his neck.
-Nigg was then transferred to the Federal Transfer Center in Oklahoma City, Oklahoma, before being transferred to FCI La Tuna in El Paso County, Texas.
-On November 8, 2017, Pratt dismissed a motion filed by Fogle who was hoping to overturn his convictions by stating that the federal court did not have jurisdiction to convict him.
-She also dismissed another motion filed on behalf of Fogle by fellow inmate Frank Pate stating the court did not have jurisdiction because of Fogle's status as a purported "sovereign citizen".
+On November 8, 2017, Judge Pratt dismissed a motion filed by Fogle, which had been prepared for him by a fellow inmate, in which he tried to claim that the court in 2015 did not have jurisdiction to convict Fogle because he is a self-declared "sovereign citizen".

 In November 2021, Fogle spoke out from prison for the first time, writing in a letter to the New York Post that he "royally screwed up" and that he runs 4 to 5 mi per day and works out regularly while behind bars, claiming to weigh 180 lb.